 In order to be approved, all C variances require a majority vote by the local Zoning Board of Adjustment.
 Obtaining a majority vote and thus your C variance can be complex.
-Planning Boards and Zoning Boards will demand a showing of specific evidence pertaining to your property.
+Planning Boards and Zoning Boards will demand evidence pertaining to your property.
 If you are unfamiliar with what they are looking for, you are likely to have your variance application denied.
 An experienced New Jersey zoning and land use attorney will know what to show the Board in order to put you in the best possible position to obtain your C variance.

-If you need a variance from your local Planning Board or Zoning Board, please do not hesitate to
+If you need a (C) variance from your local Planning Board or Zoning Board, please do not hesitate to

 Contact Fredrick P. Niemann immediately if you have any questions.
-He can be contacted at our toll free number,
+He can be contacted at our toll-free number,

 (855) 376-5291 or by email at email@example.com and welcomes your inquiries.